 For synthetic datasets, we use the widely studied stochastic block model (SBM) for generating the graph and clusters (communities) within.
 For a graph on $n$ vertices, SBMs are paramerized by number of clusters $(k)$, the probability of an edge within a cluster $(p)$ and probability of an edge across clusters $(q)$.
 For our experiments, we generate SBM with $k = \{4, 10\}$ with $p=0.95$ and $q=0.05$ for $n = \{250, 2000\}$ resapectively.
 For real world datasets, we use two graphs from SNAP \cite{snapnets} email network (email-Eu-core with $n=1005, m=25571$) and collaboration network (ca-HepTh with $n=9877, m=25998$).
 We use the adjacency list data structure for storing and updating the graph.

 \paragraph{Simulating the edge updates:}

-For each dataset, we simulate two kinds of edge updates, random and targeted.
-The targeted edge updates are meant to simulate adversarial scenario.
-In random edge updates, we start by fixing a permutation on the edges of the graph (edges that are present in the simulated graph or the actual real world graph).
+For each dataset, we simulate two types of edge updates, random and targeted.
+The targeted edge updates are meant to simulate an adversarial scenario.
+In random edge updates, we start by fixing a permutation on the edges of the graph (edges that are present in the simulated graph or the actual real-world graph).
 Starting with an empty graph, we simulate updates by going over the edge permutation.
-For each new update, we first toss a coin with a fixed probability and insert the next edge in permutation if heads and delete a random edge (henceforth referred to as deletion probability) from current state of the graph with tails.
+For each new update, we first toss a coin with a fixed probability and insert the next edge in the permutation if heads and delete a random edge (henceforth referred to as deletion probability) from the current state of the graph with tails.
 In our experiments, we fix the probability of deletion to be $0.2$ for all experiments.
 For random updates, we simulate for $\max(1.5*m, 500k)$ updates, where $m$ is the number of edges in the original graph.

 For targeted updates, we first simulate a random stream for the entire graph with $0$ deletion probability.
 The goal of targeted updates is to find the two biggest clusters and `destroy' their structure.
 Towards this end, we use the current pivot clustering to identify the two largest clusters in the graph.
-After identifying, the next batch of edge updates are selected as (i) deleting the edges within the two respective clusters, and (ii) inserting new edges across the vertices of two clusters.
+After identifying, the next batch of edge updates is selected as (i) deleting the edges within the two respective clusters, and (ii) inserting new edges across the vertices of the two clusters.
 We use the same deletion probability of $0.2$.
-Once the batch of updates are exhausted, i.e. we have finished deleting all the within cluster edges and adding across cluster edges, the process is repeated with two new biggest clusters in the current graph.
-We simulate this for $\max(2.5*m, 500k)$ updates, where first $m$ updates are the random stream to fill in the graph.
+Once the batch of updates is exhausted, i.e., we have finished deleting all the within-cluster edges and adding across-cluster edges, the process is repeated with the two new biggest clusters in the current graph.
+We simulate this for $\max(2.5*m, 500k)$ updates, where the first $m$ updates are the random stream to fill in the graph.

 We compare the cost of dynamic SDD and pivot with singleton clustering across updates.
-In singleton, each vertex forms its own cluster.
-The cost reported is ratio of costs, i.e. cost of SDD of pivot clustering divided by the cost of singleton clustering.
-We report cost after every 100 updates for random updates and for targeted updates, every 100 updates after first $(1/2)*m$ updates are done (this is because the trend for these updates will only be similar to random updates).
+In Singleton, each vertex forms its own cluster.
+The cost reported is the ratio of costs, i.e. cost of SDD of pivot clustering divided by the cost of singleton clustering.
+We report cost after every 100 updates for random updates and for targeted updates, every 100 updates after the first $(1/2)*m$ updates are done (this is because the trend for these updates will only be similar to random updates).